dailynexus/recruitment/src/pages/teams/data.md

 ---
 **Our data section is looking for reporters for the 2020-21 school year.**

-At The Labyrinth, the Nexus’ data journalism section, we combine journalism, code and design to produce data-driven reporting coupled with fun, interactive visuals.
-Whether this be tracking local COVID-19 cases, reporting on arrest statistics or visualizing the I.V.
-Community Services District’s new budget, we work to explain and visualize complex data in ways that UC Santa Barbara students and community members can easily understand.
+The Daily Nexus, UCSB’s award-winning independent, student-run newspaper since 1930, is hiring writers for The Labyrinth, the Nexus's data journalism section.
+We combine journalism, code, and design to produce data-driven reporting coupled with fun, interactive visuals, including tracking local COVID-19 cases, reporting on arrest statistics and visualizing the I.V.
+Community Services District’s new budget.
+As part of the Daily Nexus, The Labyrinth often collaborates with other sections such as News and Opinion to produce interactive graphics and infographics.

-In addition to producing our own content, we frequently collaborate with other sections, including news and opinion, to produce interactive graphics and infographics to help readers better comprehend the Nexus’ stories.